 At the other end of the price spectrum are a la carte and one-time service companies like HeyDoctor, which provide almost a fast-food type of menu of health services at low cost.
-Prices are so low that they beat many common insurance copays for the equivalent services in a traditional setting – which is good since insurance likely isn’t accepted.
-Our full HeyDoctor review explores this type of service in greater detail.
+Prices are so low that they beat many common insurance copays for the equivalent services in a traditional setting -- which is good since insurance likely isn't accepted.

 And somewhere in the middle of these extremes are companies like Doctor on Demand, Plushcare, and Lemonaid (check out our full Lemonaid review), which structurally find ways to keep costs low while providing high-quality care.
 These services likely will be the best telemedicine option right now for the widest group of people.